davidfsmith/deepracer-scripts/README.md

 # DeepRacer Scripts

-Please note this scripts are provided as is.... if something breaks through you using it then a) I'm sorry b) fix it and submit a PR ;-)
+Please note this scripts are provided as is.... if something breaks through use then a) I'm sorry b) fix it and submit a PR ;-)

 ## dev-build.sh